Registration

 - DukeHub Listing: MARSCI/ENVIRON 573A

 Sources, fate, and effects of organic, inorganic, and particulate pollutants in the marine environment.
 Topics include oil spills, coastal eutrophication, marine debris, harmful algae, sewage contamination, dredging, and emerging contaminants.
 Methods for measuring pollution in the marine environment and consequences for human and ecological health will be discussed.
 Case studies of impacted marine environments will be highlighted.
 Short local field trips possible.
 Taught in Beaufort at Duke Marine Lab.
 Recommended prerequisite: introductory chemistry and biology, or consent of instructor.
-This course is one of the required courses for the Duke Immerse program, but registration will be available to all students registered at the semester for the Duke Marine Lab.

 INTEGRATIVE OCEANOGRAPHY

-- Jim Hench
+- Instructor: Jim Hench

 - Curriculum Code: NS